-Executor/Personal representative
+Executor/personal representative

-The person appointed to administer the estate of someone who has died leaving a will which nominates that person.
+The person appointed to administer the estate of a deceased individual, as nominated in their will.
 The executor/personal representative must ensure that the person's desires expressed in the will are carried out.
-Practical responsibilities include gathering the assets of the estate, obtaining information in regard to all beneficiaries named in the will and any other potential heirs, collecting and arranging for payment of debts of the estate, ensuring estate taxes are calculated, forms filed and tax payments are made.
+Practical responsibilities include gathering the assets of the estate; obtaining information regarding all beneficiaries named in the will and any other potential heirs; collecting and arranging the payment of debts of the estate; ensuring estate taxes are calculated, forms filed and tax payments are made.